 I am a student of the world.
-I travel to meet the people, understand their history, admire their arts, and view new landscapes.
-And I find extraordinary beauty!
+I travel to meet people, understand their history, admire their arts, and view new landscapes.

 I hope this inspires others, young and old, to explore.

 As for me, I wasn’t always a traveler.
 By the time I was 21, I’d barely been out of the state of California.
-After reading James A. Michener’s The Drifters, about six young, disenchanted youths kicking around Europe, I had to see it.
-I saved my money and took a month-long tour of Europe.
-It rocked my world and changed my life!
-I could no longer ignore the global news, as I’d gained a one-world view.
-We are all interconnected.
-A ripple in our pond affects others.
-A ripple in a foreign pond, affects us.
+After reading James A. Michener’s The Drifters, about six young, disenchanted youths kicking around Europe, I had to see the world.
+I saved my money and took a month-long tour of Europe when I was 21.
+That changed my life!
 Here are some of my explorations that I hope will inspire yours.

 Please leave a comment–what was your greatest adventure?

 Saudi Arabia: I camped in the desert, learned to dive in the Red Sea, and sat on carpets to feast with friends.

 Peru: Nothing thrilled me more than the immense Andes Mountains.
 To walk in the clefts of them and explore the Incan ruins left me breathless (literally and figuratively).
 I walked to the Gate of the Sun, imagining those who had walked the Inca trail.
 I can still hear the flutes.